victorsevero/megai_man/README.md

 * Player reached boss chamber (this was done to clearly separate these two situations and train them separately).

 Episode will be truncated if any of these conditions apply:
-* After `(60 * 60) // frameskip_count = 900 timesteps` (roughly equivalent to 60 seconds of real gameplay) since the last time the agent got to the closest point to the boss chamber it ever got in that episode;
+* After `(60 * 60) // frameskip_count = 900 timesteps` (roughly equivalent to 60 seconds of real gameplay) since the last time the agent got to the closest point to the boss chamber it ever got in that episode (not valid on the boss fight);
 * After `(60 * 360) // frameskip = 5400 timesteps` (roughly equivalent to 360 seconds of real gameplay) since the start of the episode.

 ## How to reproduce